scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 ### 4c.
 Post processing

-The post processing pipeline is a bit more involved as it checks whether the house fits our desiderata (i.e., `predicted_price < 400000` and `yard > 0` and thus uses various input sources (and not that the slice operator is a bit involved):
+The post processing pipeline is a bit more involved as it checks whether the house fits our desiderata (i.e., `predicted_price < 400000` and `yard > 0` and thus uses various input sources (and note that the `Slice` operator is a bit involved):

 ```python
 # Constants (note using the constraints object created in block 0 above)